Domendrel Tsho, A Place where Gyalse Tenzin Rabgye offered a Mandala

 SHARE THIS POST

-Domendrel Tsho is a sacred lake where Gyalse Tenzin Rabgye offered a Mandala to consecrate the Palace of Sikkim’s King Chador Namgyal.
-The lake is one of the best short-day trips under Thimphu Dzongkhag at an elevation of 4047 meters.
-Domendrel Tsho distance is 4 km from Tango Monastery in upper Thimphu.
+Domendrel Tsho is a sacred lake where Gyalsey Tenzin Rabgye offered a Mandala to consecrate the Palace of Sikkim’s King Chador Namgyal.
+The lake is one of the best short-day trips under Thimphu Dzongkhag.
+It is located at an elevation of 4047 meters above sea level and 4 kilometers from Tango Monastery.
+The hiking route starts from Dodena, the base of Tango-Cheri Monastery, and it takes 4-5 hours from the base.

 Please avoid pouring milk into the lake or any water sources.
 You’re also advised not to defile the lake and the surroundings, as the history of defiling the lake can be a disastrous hike in your life.